-This paper shows how to prove some safety properties - both traditional (e.g., x > 0) and two-state invariants [Liskov and Wing 1994] (e.g., $x{\text{pre}} \le x{\text{post}}$) - of lock-free programs by building on recent work on rely-guarantee references [Gordon et al. 2013] (RGREFs).
+This article shows how to prove some safety properties-both traditional (e.g., x > 0) and two-state invariants [Liskov and Wing 1994] (e.g., $x{\text{pre}} \leq x{\text{post}}$ )-of lock-free programs by building on recent work on rely-guarantee references [Gordon et al. 2013] (RGREFS).
 Ordinary reference types simply describe the type of value that may be read and written through a reference.
-Rely-guarantee references [Gordon et al. 2013] additionally restrict how the reference may be used: they summarize the capabilities granted to aliases, and they state a refinement [Freeman and Pfenning 1991] that is guaranteed to be preserved by actions through other aliases.
+Rely-guarantee references [Gordon et al. 2013] additionally restrict how the reference may be used: They summarize the capabilities granted to aliases, and they state a refinement [Freeman and Pfenning 1991] that is guaranteed to be preserved by actions through other aliases.
 For example, the refinement that a counter is positive is preserved by aliases that are restricted to incrementing the counter.

-Rely-guarantee references target a middle ground between simple but weak basic type systems, and very powerful but correspondingly complex (for specification and automation) concurrent program logics.
-Standard type systems in widespread use offer virtually no safety guarantees for shared-memory concurrency beyond basic memoryand type-safety.
-Full concurrent program logics can verify full functional correctness and more (e.g., linearizability [Vafeiadis et al. 2006; Liang and Feng 2013]), but require very high expertise to employ and it is difficult to automate checking for the most sophisticated variants.
-Refinement types are amenable to effective inference and automatic checking [Rondon et al. 2008; 2010; Vazou et al. 2013; Vazou et al. 2014b; Vazou et al. 2015], and there is evidence that some working programmers may be willing to tolerate the specification burden of refinement types1, but their use with mutable state and concurrency has barely been explored.
+Rely-guarantee references target a middle ground between simple but weak basictype systems and very powerful but correspondingly complex (for specification and automation) concurrent program logics.
+Standard-type systems in widespread use offer virtually no safety guarantees for shared-memory concurrency beyond basic memoryand type-safety.
+Full concurrent program logics can verify full functional correctness and more (e.g., linearizability [Vafeiadis et al. 2006; Liang and Feng 2013]) but require very high expertise to employ, and it is difficult to automate checking for the most sophisticated variants.
+Refinement types are amenable to effective inference and automatic checking [Rondon et al. 2008, 2010; Vazou et al. 2013, 2014b, 2015], and there is evidence that some working programmers may be willing to tolerate the specification burden of refinement types, but their use with mutable state and concurrency has barely been explored.
 Rely-guarantee references [Gordon et al. 2013] were the first system to integrate refinement types with (sequential) aliased mutable state by combining reference types with a form of reference capability (for which there is also anecdotal evidence of developer support [Gordon et al. 2012]).
-This paper focuses on the abilities of only the core elements of rely-guarantee references for verifying properties of concurrent data structures.
-Thus we explore a system that is less powerful than modern logics (such as CaReSL [Turon et al. 2013], Iris [Jung et al. 2015], or FCSL [Nanevski et al. 2014; Sergey et al. 2015a]) but as this paper shows, still very useful, with a lighter specification burden and the possibility of some inference and automated checking.
-Further extensions to improve flexibility are briefly discussed in Section 9, and extensions to derive full functional correctness proofs from RGREFs have been explored elsewhere [Gordon 2014].
+This article focuses on the abilities of only the core elements of rely-guarantee references for verifying properties of concurrent data structures.
+Thus we explore a system that is less powerful than modern logics (such as Turon et al.'s Concurrent and Refined Separation Logic (CaReSL) [Turon et al. 2013], Iris [Jung et al. 2015], or Nanevski et al.'s Fine-grained Concurrent Separation Logic (FCSL) [Nanevski et al. 2014; Sergey et al. 2015a]) but, as this article shows, still very useful, with a lighter specification burden and the possibility of some inference and automated checking.
+Further extensions to improve flexibility are briefly discussed in Section 9, and extensions to derive full functional correctness proofs from RGREFS have been explored elsewhere [Gordon 2014].